Skip to content

 Glitch Showcases

 Glitching can have unpredictable effects in a game's memory, which can result in unwanted behavior for some achievements, thus making them not suitable for a base set.
 However many glitches can add fun or interesting gameplay, effects, or just silly actions and may be worth highlighting outside of the base set.
-Some examples of this are Replica from Final Fantasy VII (PlayStation) and Rare Candy Addiction from Pokemon - Red and Blue Versions (Game Boy.
+Some examples of this are Replica from Final Fantasy VII (PlayStation), Rare Candy Addiction from Pokemon - Red and Blue Versions (Game Boy) and Lock-Off the Lock-On from Sonic 3 & Knuckles (Genesis).

 Checkpoint Challenges

 A subset where you have to collect or perform a lengthy grind prior each checkpoints, where checkpoints are clear and distributed throughout the game.
 Such subsets should not be heavily front-loaded, meaning that if most of the achievements are to be done before the first checkpoint, it is likely a poor subset candidate.
-A good example is most main game Pokemon Professor Oak Challenge subsets.
+A good example is most main game Pokemon Professor Oak Challenge subsets or Zelda II: The Adventure of Link - Level-1 Runs.

 Perma-Death Challenges